architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

 ### `arc.services()`

-CloudFormation resources are generated with names more friendly for machines than people.
+Cloud resources are generated with names more friendly for machines than people.
 Other frameworks leave resource discovery up to end users, which leads to ad hoc implementations becoming a frequent bug vector.
-Architect treats runtime discovery as a first class concern.
+Architect treats service discovery as a first class concern.

 > Amazon Resource Names (ARNs) are available at runtime to all Lambda functions defined in the same Architect project manifest.
 Things such as DynamoDB tables, SNS topics, SQS queues, API Gateway endpoints, and S3 static bucket ARNs are baked into `@architect/functions` so your runtime program logic interacts with resources using readable, people-friendly names defined in your Architect project manifest.

-`arc.services` retrieves the Architect service map: an object mapping the plugins and out-of-the-box Architect infrastructure that makes up the application.
+`arc.services()` retrieves the Architect service map: an object mapping the plugins and out-of-the-box Architect infrastructure that makes up your application.

 This object is lazily-loaded and cached, and thus the first call may incur a delay as the service map is populated (use of [`arc.events`](#arc.events), [`arc.queues`](#arc.queues) and [`arc.tables`](#arc.tables) transparently uses this method in the background).

-`arc.services` returns a service map object, with keys equaling any out-of-the-box Architect infrastructure types or plugins used by the Architect application.
+`arc.services()` returns a service map object, with keys equaling any out-of-the-box Architect infrastructure types or plugins used by the Architect application.

 An example service map for an application composed of `@static`, `@events` and an `imagebucket` plugin would have the following structure: